agdturner/ccg-math/README.md

 - APACHE LICENSE, VERSION 2.0: https://www.apache.org/licenses/LICENSE-2.0

 ## Acknowledgements
-- The [University of Leeds](http://www.leeds.ac.uk) and succession of externally funded research grants have supported the development of this library.
+- The [University of Leeds](http://www.leeds.ac.uk) and externally funded research grants have supported the development of this library.
 - Thank you to all Java developers that contribute to the [openJDK](https://openjdk.java.net/) and develop other useful libraries out in the wild that have inspired me.
 In particular, thank you Eric for the [BigMath](https://github.com/eobermuhlner/big-math) library.
 - Thank you to all those that help maintain and contribute usefully to:
 -- [Wikimedia](https://www.wikimedia.org/) projects, in particular [en.wikipedia](https://en.wikipedia.org/wiki/Main_Page)